frewsxcv/project-euler/README.md

+# Project Euler

-My solutions to Project Euler written in Python using only the standard library
+My solutions to Project Euler written in a variety of languages